roc-lang/roc/compiler/gen_wasm/README.md

 ## Plan

 - Initial bringup
-  - Get a wasm backend working for some of the number tests.
+  - [x] Get a wasm backend working for some of the number tests.
-  - Use a separate `gen_wasm` directory for now, to avoid trying to do bringup and integration at the same time.
+  - [x] Use a separate `gen_wasm` directory for now, to avoid trying to do bringup and integration at the same time.
-- Improve the fundamentals
+- Get the fundamentals working

   - [x] Come up with a way to do control flow
   - [x] Flesh out the details of value representations between local variables and stack memory
-  - [ ] Set up a way to write tests with any return value rather than just i64 and f64
+  - [x] Set up a way to write tests with any return value rather than just i64 and f64
-  - [ ] Figure out relocations for linking object files
+  - [x] Implement stack memory
+    - [x] Push and pop stack frames
+    - [x] Deal with returning structs
+    - [x] Distinguish which variables go in locals, own stack frame, caller stack frame, etc.
+    - [ ] Ensure early Return statements don't skip stack cleanup
-  - [ ] Think about the Wasm module builder library we're using, are we happy with it?
+  - [ ] Vendor-in parity_wasm library so that we can use `bumpalo::Vec`
+  - [ ] Implement relocations
+    - Requires knowing the _byte_ offset of each call site.
+This is awkward as the backend builds a `Vec<Instruction>` rather than a `Vec<u8>`.
+It may be worth serialising each instruction as it is inserted.

+- Refactor for code sharing with CPU backends

+  - [ ] Implement a `scan_ast` pre-pass like `Backend` does, but for reusing Wasm locals rather than CPU registers
+  - [ ] Extract a trait from `WasmBackend` that looks as similar as possible to `Backend`, to prepare for code sharing
+  - [ ] Refactor to actually share code between `WasmBackend` and `Backend` if it seems feasible

 - Integration
   - Move wasm files to `gen_dev/src/wasm`
   - Share tests between wasm and x64, with some way of saying which tests work on which backends, and dispatching to different eval helpers based on that.
   - Get `build_module` in object_builder.rs to dispatch to the wasm generator (adding some Wasm options to the `Triple` struct)
   - Get `build_module` to write to a file, or maybe return `Vec<u8>`, instead of returning an Object structure
-- Code sharing
-  - Try to ensure that both Wasm and x64 use the same `Backend` trait so that we can share code.
-  - We need to work towards this after we've progressed a bit more with Wasm and gained more understanding and experience of the differences.
-  - We will have to think about how to deal with the `Backend` code that doesn't apply to Wasm.
-Perhaps we will end up with more traits like `RegisterBackend` / `StackBackend` or `NativeBackend` / `WasmBackend`, and perhaps even some traits to do with backends that support jumps and those that don't.

 ## Structured control flow

-🚨 **This is an area that could be tricky** 🚨

 One of the security features of WebAssembly is that it does not allow unrestricted "jumps" to anywhere you like.
 It does not have an instruction for that.
 All of the [control instructions][control-inst] can only implement "structured" control flow, and have names like `if`, `loop`, `block` that you'd normally associate with high-level languages.
 There are branch (`br`) instructions that can jump to labelled blocks within the same function, but the blocks have to be nested in sensible ways.

 [control-inst]: https://webassembly.github.io/spec/core/syntax/instructions.html#control-instructions

-Implications:

-Roc, like most modern languages, is already enforcing structured control flow in the source program.
-Constructs from the Roc AST like `When`, `If` and `LetRec` can all be converted straightforwardly to Wasm constructs.

-However the Mono IR converts this to jumps and join points, which are more of a Control Flow Graph than a tree.
-That doesn't map so directly to the Wasm structures.
-This is such a common issue for compiler back-ends that the WebAssembly compiler toolkit `binaryen` has an [API for control-flow graphs][cfg-api].
+This way of representing control flow is similar to parts of the Roc AST like `When`, `If` and `LetRec`.
+But Mono IR converts this to jumps and join points, which are more of a Control Flow Graph than a tree.
+We need to map back from graph to a tree again in the Wasm backend.

+Our solution is to wrap all joinpoint/jump graphs in an outer `loop`, with nested `block`s inside it.

+### Possible future optimisations

+There are other algorithms available that may result in more optimised control flow.
+We are not focusing on that for our development backend, but here are some notes for future reference.

+The WebAssembly compiler toolkit `binaryen` has an [API for control-flow graphs][cfg-api].
 We're not using `binaryen` right now.
 It's a C++ library, though it does have a (very thin and somewhat hard-to-use) [Rust wrapper][binaryen-rs].
-We should probably investigate this area sooner rather than later.
-If relooping turns out to be necessary or difficult, we might need to switch from parity_wasm to binaryen.
+Binaryen's control-flow graph API implements the "Relooper" algorithm developed by the Emscripten project and described in [this paper](https://github.com/emscripten-core/emscripten/blob/main/docs/paper.pdf).

-> By the way, it's not obvious how to pronounce "binaryen" but apparently it rhymes with "Targaryen", the family name from the "Game of Thrones" TV series
+> By the way, apparently "binaryen" rhymes with "Targaryen", the family name from the "Game of Thrones" TV series

+There is also an improvement on Relooper called ["Stackifier"](https://medium.com/leaningtech/solving-the-structured-control-flow-problem-once-and-for-all-5123117b1ee2).
+It can reorder the joinpoints and jumps to make code more efficient.
+(It is also has things Roc wouldn't need but C++ does, like support for "irreducible" graphs that include `goto`).

 [cfg-api]: https://github.com/WebAssembly/binaryen/wiki/Compiling-to-WebAssembly-with-Binaryen#cfg-api
 [binaryen-rs]: https://crates.io/crates/binaryen

-Binaryen's control-flow graph API implements the "Relooper" algorithm developed by the Emscripten project and described in [this paper](https://github.com/emscripten-core/emscripten/blob/main/docs/paper.pdf).

-There is an alternative algorithm that is supposed to be an improvement on Relooper, called ["Stackifier"](https://medium.com/leaningtech/solving-the-structured-control-flow-problem-once-and-for-all-5123117b1ee2).

 ## Stack machine vs register machine